 Step 4: Name your spaces ACEGB and GBDFA

 Practice drawing the bass clef, which will start on the F line.
 Then with the spaces at the bottom of the page, name your spaces ACEGB (remember “All Cows Eat Grass,” and don’t forget to add your B at the top!).
-Then name your lines starting at the bottom of page GBDFA (“Good Boys Deserve Fudge Always”).
+Then name your lines starting at the bottom of the page GBDFA (“Good Boys Deserve Fudge Always”).
 Memorize these notations as well.
 Now transfer these letter names of the lines and spaces to your piano song from step #2, and name all the notes with your left hand in the bass clef.

-Liz T. teaches online singing, acting, and music lessons.
+Post Author: Liz T. teaches online singing, acting, and music lessons.
 She is a graduate of the Berklee College of Music with a B.M in Vocal performance and currently performs/teaches all styles of music including Musical Theater, Classical, Jazz, Rock, Pop, R&B, and Country.
 Learn more about Liz here!

 Photo by Basheer Tome